-- Physical REGIONAL 2021 Entry Form: PLEASE fill out & attach copy of PAPER entry form to BACK of work FOR IDENTIFICATION! [find this in "Forms"] - 2) Release Form if parental permission needed: must be downloaded, signed and accompany art work.
+Physical REGIONAL 2022 Entry Form: PLEASE complete & attach a copy of the PAPER entry form to the BACK of the work FOR IDENTIFICATION![Find this in "Forms"]

+- 2) Release Form: If parental permission needed, it must be downloaded, signed and accompany art work.
 Art cannot be exhibited without the proper release form. - 3) Size and Display: Should be approximate size of printed template, but one work may contain more than one hexagon.
-The template should be traced onto and cut from a firm support such as poster or tagboard, illustration board or foam-core, etc. Indicate "Top" and include diagram or photograph of installation if several pieces are to be hung in a particular formation. - 4) Deadline for Regional: June 30. - 5) Regional Mailing: Be sure paper entry form is affixed to back of hexagon and parental release forms included.
+The template should be traced onto and cut from a firm support such as a poster, tagboard, illustration board or foam-core, etc. Indicate "Top" and include diagram or photograph of installation if several pieces should be hung in a particular formation. - 4) Deadline for Regional: Submit by June 30. - 5) Regional Mailing: Be sure paper entry form is affixed to back of hexagon and parental release forms included.
 Paper or cardboard flat work can be mailed in standard manila envelopes reinforced with cardboard.
 Disclaimer: The Interdependence Hexagon Project Committee will do what is reasonable to protect the work from damage or theft.
 The committee is neither responsible for the work nor will it carry insurance on the work in transit or while on display.

-Deliver or mail to: Beth Burkhauser, Director
+Deliver or mail to: Beth Burkhauser.
+Director

+Beth Burkhauser, Director

+Hexagon Project

-Hexagon Project 815 Clay Avenue Scranton, PA 18510
+815 Clay Avenue

+Scranton, PA 18510

+Inquiries: beth@hexagonproject.org

+Or, call 570-877-1653.
+Other Regional

-Inquiries: beth@hexagonproject.org [570 877-1653].
-Other Regional exhibit locations to be announced.
+exhibit locations to be announced.

+Timeline : Submission Deadline is June 30.

-Timeline: Deadline: June 30th.
-The project must be completed by June 30 for jurying but registration is ongoing on Artsonia.com.
+The project must be submitted by June 30)

+for jurying but registration is ongoing on

+Artsonia.com.

-- 6) NUMBER OF ENTRIES: There is NO LIMIT on number of entries. - 7) AWARDS/JURYING: If uploaded by June 30, a jury will select outstanding works and recognition will be given for the 2020-21 Special Themes and any Interdependence Themes in Elementary [Grades pre-K-5], Middle School [Gr.
-6 8] and High School [Grades 9 12].
-Certificates and Blick Art gift certificates will be awarded in US and certificates and modest awards sent abroad, in several categories including 2021 Special Themes and any Interdependence themes.
-Special PARTNERSHIP awards may be awarded.
+- 6) Number of Entries: There is NO LIMIT on number of entries. - 7) AWARDS/JURYING: If uploaded by June 30, a jury will select outstanding works and recognition will be given for the 2021-22 Special Theme and any Interdependence Themes in Elementary [Grades pre-K-5], Middle School [Gr.
+6 - 8] and High School [Grades 9 - 12] and, for Organizations, The People's Project.
+Certificates and Blick Art gift certificates will be awarded in the U.S. and certificates and modest awards sent abroad in several categories including 2022

+Special Themes and any Interdependence themes.
+Special PARTNERSHIP awards may be given.
 Generic certificate templates are available on our website.
 See "How to hold your own Hexagon Project Exhibit."
-For Recognition Awards, entries are judged on the following criteria: - Overall Visual impact - Creativity and - Appropriate content related to a theme or themes of Interdependence.
+For Recognition Awards, entries are judged on the following criteria:

+- Overall Visual impact

+- Creativity and

+- Appropriate content related to a theme or themes of Interdependence.